ffunenga/insideout/README.md

     ├── setup.py            # ugly. should not be here
     └── README.md           # ok.
 Github can generate an HTML page from this.

-Basically, what is about to be explained about this structure comes down to
+Basically, what is about to be explained comes down to this:
-this:

-> The files on the root directory are ugly if they are not absolutely needed to **make use of** the package.
+> A file on the root directory is ugly if it is not absolutely needed when **making use of** the package.

 In commerce, prospects are one thing and clients are another.
-With our open-source repositories a similar distinction can be made about the python developers who look at them: the ones who use our code are one thing and the ones who actually develop and contribute to it are another.
+With our open-source repositories a similar distinction can be made about the python developers who look at them: the ones who use our code are one thing and the ones who further contribute to it are another.
+Hence, the adjective *ugly* herein used, is analyzed from the first perspective only: the developer who **at most** makes use your code, without any intentions of further developing, testing or deploying it.

-The adjective *ugly* herein used, is analyzed from the developer who **at most** makes use your code (without any intentions of developing, testing or deploying it).
-This tightens the interpretation of the adjective *ugly* to a point where there isn't much margin for subjective, empirical though.
+This tightens the interpretation of the adjective *ugly* to a point where there isn't much margin for subjective though.
 For example, from this perspective it is obvious that `license.txt` should be absolutely postponed from the viewer's eyes, simply because it is not needed to make use of the code in the package.
 The same applies to the `tests` directory.
 If you want to focus the use of tests in your project, write about it on the `README` file, for example.
+These types of entries on your repository root's are ugly and their observation should be postponed to a later moment.

-With `insideout` we can pull the package source files to the root directory, and push all the residual development files and folders away from sight.
+With `insideout` we can pull the package source files to the root directory, and push all the residual testing/configuration files and folders away from sight.
 A folder called `__dev__` is created for this purpose:

     $ insideout